vessoutraore/alx-low_level_programming/0x00-hello_world/README.md

 * All your files should end with a new line
 * The first line of all your files should be exactly #!/bin/bash

-[0-preprocessor](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/0-preprocessor "0-preprocessor"): script that runs a C file through the preprocessor and save the result into another file.
+[0-preprocessor](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/0-preprocessor "0-preprocessor"): script that runs a C file through the preprocessor and save the result into another file.
 The C file name will be saved in the variable $CFILE.
 The output should be saved in the file c

-[1-compiler](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/1-compiler "1-compiler"): Script that  that compiles a C file but does not link.
+[1-compiler](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/1-compiler "1-compiler"): Script that  that compiles a C file but does not link.
 The C file name will be saved in the variable $CFILE.
 The output file should be named the same as the C file, but with the extension .o instead of .c.
 Example: if the C file is main.c, the output file should be main.o

-[2-assembler](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/2-assembler "2-assembler"): Script that generates the assembly code of a C code and save it in an output file.
+[2-assembler](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/2-assembler "2-assembler"): Script that generates the assembly code of a C code and save it in an output file.
 The C file name will be saved in the variable $CFILE.
 The output file should be named the same as the C file, but with the extension .s instead of .c.
 Example: if the C file is main.c, the output file should be main.s

-[3-name](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/3-name "3-name"): Script that compiles a C file and creates an executable named cisfun.
+[3-name](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/3-name "3-name"): Script that compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE

+[4-puts.c](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/4-puts.c "4-puts.c"): Script that write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Use the function puts.
+You are not allowed to use printf.
+Your program should end with the value 0